theSamPadilla/blockchain-infra-decentralization-metrics/README.md

 # Blockchain Infra Decentralization Metrics
+The Messari report that used this project can be found here:
+> (Evluating Validator Decentralization - Geographic and Infrastructure Distribution in Proof of Stake Networks)(https://messari.io/report/evaluating-validator-decentralization-geographic-and-infrastructure-distribution-in-proof-of-stake-networks)

+Contributions to this repo are welcomed and encouraged.

+---

 This repo is a collection of scripts that measure the infrastructure decentralization of multiple blockchains.

 This project measures: